 To Make Chickweed Vinegar

 Harvest a giant handful of the chickweed greens, stems, flowers, leaves, and all.
-Wash and dry the harvested greens (I do this in a salad spinner).
+Wash and dry the harvested greens.
 Put the greens in a blender with 1/2 cup raw apple cider vinegar.
 Purée the greens, if needed add more vinegar.
 Strain the mixture, keeping only the liquid.
 Store the vinegar in a glass jar.

 To Use Chickweed Vinegar